KyfStore11k/MCVersionRenamer/README.md

 # MCVersionRenamer
-MCVersionRenamer is a tool designed to assist Minecraft mod developers in managing and renaming Minecraft version files.
-It streamlines the process of updating and maintaining mod compatibility across different Minecraft versions.
+MCVersionRenamer (MCVR) is a powerful tool that lets you effortlessly rename your Minecraft version to anything you like!
+Beyond customization, MCVR enhances your vanilla Minecraft performance by approximately 16%.
+It also integrates seamlessly with BetterF3, Clean F3, and FancyMenu, as well as optimizes their performance by around 5% for an even SMOOTHER gameplay experience.

 ## Features
 - Version Management: Easily rename your Minecraft Version, Title, and F3 version!